Milwaukee state legislator sued for defaulting on $6k in credit card debt

 Haywood represents the state’s 16th Assembly District, which includes the Fiserv Forum and Marquette University.
 In 2022, he became the state Assembly’s Assistant Minority Leader.

-There are no other Democrats running in the primary against him in August, though Haywood is likely to face off against Republican challenger Alciro Deacon in the November midterm elections.
-The incumbent is heavily favored to win in the left-leaning district.
+There are no other Democrats running in the primary against him in August, though Haywood is scheduled to face off against Republican challenger Alciro Deacon in the November midterm elections.
+Deacon has also been sued for an even greater debt.
+The Wisconsin Department of Revenue has taken Deacon to court over unpaid taxes.
+The state says he currently owes nearly $30,000 in back taxes, interest and penalties.

-Haywood’s not the only state representative facing a lawsuit for credit card debt at the moment.
+He is not the only legislator in Wisconsin facing a lawsuit for credit card debt at the moment.
 State Rep. Francesca Hong, a 37-year-old Democrat from Madison who is running for governor, is being sued by Capital One for $30,000 in credit card debt, according to recent news reports.
 Her campaign says she’s paid it.

 These youthful politicians aren’t outliers.